vippsas/vipps-login-api/api-guide/overview.md

 * The user is going to a section of your site/service that requires them to be logged in (e.g., my page or a personalized chatbot).
 This might be when the user is already on the webpage, or if the user is being linked directly to the page from an email or newsletter.
 * The user selects your login option.
 It is possible to try to log them in with Vipps first.

-See [No dialog flow](flows/no-dialog.md) for implementation details.
+See [No dialog flow](flows/no-dialog.md) for the technical details.

 ### Vipps Login from phone number